Sony reaffirms PS5 holiday launch but profits slip for games

 Sony closed the March 31 fiscal year with $14.1 billion in cash, up slightly from $13.7 billion a year earlier.
 It has $7.57 billion in short-term debt.
 That’s not a bad position to have in terms of launching the console.
 It means Sony won’t be going through a period of financial weakness as it enters into the higher marketing costs for the new generation of consoles.

-By the end of the year, sales should start picking up again as the console launches and new games get launched.
+By the end of the year, sales should start picking up again as the console launches and new games arrive.
 One of the risks of this generation is that Sony’s manufacturing costs for its machine will be high, or at least higher than Microsoft’s costs.
 Microsoft also has a lot more cash and could afford to price its Xbox Series X below Sony’s PS5.
 If Sony were going into this cycle without much cash or without much financial strength, then it would be quite vulnerable to a Microsoft low-price strategy.

 But I don’t see that problem right now, and that’s a good thing for Sony, the PS5, and the general game ecosystem.